akka/akka/docs/src/main/paradox/java/http/routing-dsl/directives/future-directives/onCompleteWithBreaker.md

 ## Description

 Evaluates its parameter of type `CompletionStage<T>` protecting it with the specified `CircuitBreaker`.
-Refer to <!-- FIXME: unresolved link reference: circuit-breaker --> circuit-breaker for a detailed description of this pattern.
+Refer to @extref[Circuit Breaker](akka-docs:common/circuitbreaker.html) for a detailed description of this pattern.

 If the `CircuitBreaker` is open, the request is rejected with a `CircuitBreakerOpenRejection`.
 Note that in this case the request's entity databytes stream is cancelled, and the connection is closed